Pizza in China: Other pizza chains in China

-Supermarket pizza
+Supermarkets

 A number of supermarkets sell pizza by the slice that is made in their deli section.
 It may be prepared using a salad dressing much like Miracle Whip rather than cheese.
 Toppings often include hot dog bits.

 Independent chains

 As well as international chains, there are a growing number of strong independent players owned and run by both local and international entrepreneurs.
 These include Una's, Melrose and Homeslice.